Asbestos Class Action Lawsuits

 A class action lawsuit is a joint claim filed on behalf of numerous people with the same or similar injuries or diseases.
 The connected plaintiffs file a claim against the same defendant or defendants.

-Class actions are an attempt to streamline the judicial process in order to save time and money by including many similarly situated cases into a single trial.
+Class actions are an attempt to streamline the judicial process in order to save time and money.
 Mesothelioma cases are no longer filed as class actions.

 Benefits of Individual Asbestos Lawsuits